ExpressLRS/Docs/docs/quick-start/webui.md

                 We recommend disconnecting from the network first or trying a different device instead, e.g. smartphone or tablet.

             !!!
 Note
                 On some devices a network login prompt might pop up.
-Clicking this will often show an incomplete version of the webui that won't behave as expected.
-Please navigate to http://10.0.0.1/ manually in your browser instead.
+Clicking this may show an incomplete version of the webui that won't behave as expected.
+Please navigate to http://10.0.0.1/ (or http://elrs_tx.local/) manually in your browser instead.

         *   **Home WiFi Mode:** If the TX Module is connected to your local network, use [http://elrs_tx.local/](http://elrs_tx.local/).
+(Note: Hostnames also work in Access Point Mode).

             !!!
 Note
                 If your browser cannot resolve this address, chances are mDNS is not set up and working on your computer or network.